Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 382:
 - By RetroAdvance64.
+- [Re-made by the original artist].

 cube 383:
 - By Aleiz21.

 cube 384:
 - By RetroAdvance64.
-- A direct remake to the original cube.
-Properly fixes the design to a more modern style.
+- [Re-made by the original artist] -- The idea of a "bird-like" statue is properly executed.

 cube 385:
 - By Th3Angel0ffic3.